zeki07k/indeed/README.md

 --> scrapy crawl jobs -o la.csv

+--> extracted skills results are in the skills.csv
+--> crawling python scripts are in the folders.
+For instance: indeed_la > indeed_la > spiders > jobs.py

  # Conceptual Questions 1
 ## How do you scale your project to scrape all job postings daily from indeed?